armaanhussain/Global_Superstore-PowerBI-Dashboard/README.md

 * Discounts:
    - High discounts contribute significantly to decreased sales:
    - When the average discount exceeds 0.57, sales drop to 170.8.

+**The parameters influencing the sales to increase are as follows** :

+* Category is Technology:
+   - Sales are most likely to increase when the category is Technology, with an average sales boost of 282.4 compared to other categories.

+*Average of Quantity:
+   * Higher quantities strongly contribute to increased sales:
+   - Quantity greater than 5 significantly raises average sales to 318.1.
+   - Quantity between 3 and 5, though positive, yields comparatively lower average sales at 117.4.

+*Discounts:
+   * Moderate discounts have a strong positive impact on sales:
+   - Average discounts between 0 and 0.07 lead to the highest sales, averaging 328.6.
+   - Discounts between 0.07 and 0.15 maintain higher sales than larger discounts, averaging 194.7.